-According to Independent Sector, a coalition of not-for-profit organizations, foundations and corporate giving programs, there are 1.4 million not-for-profits in the United States serving the broad public interest by providing services such as homeless shelters, domestic violence assistance and nutrition support.
-Given the staggering growth of digital data, these organizations are increasingly likely to encounter issues related to privacy and personal data security that they must understand, analyze and address.
+According to Independent Sector, a coalition of nonprofits, foundations and corporate giving programs, there are 1.4 million nonprofits in the United States serving the broad public interest by providing services such as homeless shelters, domestic violence assistance and nutrition support.
+Given the staggering growth of digital data, these nonprofits are increasingly likely to encounter privacy and personal data security-related issues that they must understand, analyze and address.

-In 2011, IBM took part in creating an initiative dedicated to providing these not-for-profit organizations with free legal and other advice on responsible and pragmatic practices for protecting individual privacy and data security.
+In 2012, IBM continued its involvement in an initiative we began in 2011 dedicated to providing nonprofit organizations free legal and other advice on responsible and pragmatic practices for protecting individual privacy and data security.
 Called the Pro Bono Privacy Initiative, this group of privacy professionals aims to engage with human services agencies to help them navigate mission-critical privacy and data protection considerations.
-As part of the initiative’s pilot, IBM is sharing its data security and privacy expertise with Safe Horizon, the largest victims’ assistance agency in the United States.
+Stemming from the initiative’s pilot, IBM continued to share its data security and privacy expertise with Safe Horizon, the largest victims’ assistance agency in the United States.

 The Pro Bono Privacy Initiative is designed to help:

-- interested not-for-profits improve their compliance and risk posture
+- Interested nonprofits improve their compliance and risk posture

 Privacy by Design

-In 2011, we launched IBMPrivacy.com, a site that offers resources and discussion about privacy and data protection for large enterprises, small businesses and not-for-profit organizations.
-In doing so, IBM hopes to help demystify the privacy and data security issues that all organizations must address in today’s digital world.
-By proactively developing privacy plans based on current and practical knowledge, organizations will be better positioned to achieve their overall missions in a way that maintains their good reputation and also enhances compliance.
+Throughout 2012, we continued to develop IBMPrivacy, a site that offers resources and discussion about privacy and data protection for large enterprises, small businesses and nonprofit organizations.
+With this site IBM hopes to help demystify the privacy and data security issues that all organizations must address in today’s digital world.
+By proactively developing privacy plans based on current and practical knowledge, organizations can be better positioned to achieve their overall missions in a way that maintains their good reputation and also enhances compliance.

-Security is an important aspect of the entire lifecycle of any system, from design and architecture through to implementation, testing, deployment, maintenance and retirement.
-Today, organizations and individuals are confronting heightened risks and security threats as IT moves further into the fabric of business and consumer systems.
-The sizeable increase in online criminal activity compounds the challenge.
+Security is a critical aspect of the entire lifecycle of any system, from design and architecture through to implementation, testing, deployment, maintenance and retirement.
+Today, organizations and individuals are confronting heightened risks as cybersecurity threats continue to grow and evolve with great speed.

-At IBM, we recognize and consider cybersecurity challenges when conceiving, developing and marketing our technology solutions.
-But we also recognize that it is important to collaborate with public and private organizations that build market awareness of these issues and implement policy governing them.
+At IBM, we carefully consider cybersecurity challenges when conceiving, developing and marketing our technology solutions.
+We also recognize it is important to collaborate with public and private organizations that build market awareness of these issues and implement policy governing them.
 We understand the benefit of providing education as well as technology.

-In support of that understanding, IBM took part in Safer Internet Day, held in early 2012.
-This year’s theme was “Connecting generations and educating each other.”
+In support of that understanding, IBM takes part in the annual Safer Internet Day event.
+In 2012 the event’s theme was "Connecting generations and educating each other."
 IBM released free Internet safety training tools for students and deployed thousands of volunteers around the world to help educate consumers and businesses on Internet safety and digital awareness.
-The kits are designed to help teach teenagers how to protect their personal data and reputation online, to give teachers or adults working with children information on Internet safety and common Internet activities that young people engage in and to help adults recognize and prevent cyberbullying among youth.
+The kits are designed to help teach teenagers how to protect their personal data and reputation online, to give teachers or adults working with children information on Internet safety and common Internet activities that young people engage in, and to help adults recognize and prevent cyberbullying among youth.